Bhanusharma67/bflyer-gatsby/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Digital Marketing Agency with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+  description: "We provide our services with highest standards.
+That’s why we’re
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    meticulous and transparent about each step of your digital marketing journey.
+We personally sit with you to understand your marketing goals and target audience and on the basis of that we prepare a custom plan for you.
+Instead of providing any standard plan we customize plan as per your business requirement.  "
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/online-marketing-1246457_1920.jpg